-According to 2020 census data the total population for the City of Watsonville was 52,760, which means the ideal size for each district is 7,537.
-The population increased by 1,561 from the 2010 census, when the City's population was 51,199.
+According to 2020 census data the total population for the City of Watsonville was 52,760, which means the ideal size of each district is 7,537.
+The City's population increased 1,561 from the 2010 census, when the City's population was 51,199.

 Watsonville's population is 82.3% Latino, 3.2% Asian, .6% Black, and 12.3% White.
-The City's citizen voting age population, which is an important data set used to ensure compliance with the federal Voting Rights Act, is 78.3% Latino, 4.6% Asian, and .2% Black, and 15.8% White.
+The City's citizen voting age population (or "CVAP"), which is an important data set used to ensure compliance with the federal Voting Rights Act, is 78.3% Latino, 4.6% Asian, and .2% Black, and 15.8% White.

-Two of the most important legal criteria are the one-person one-vote principle or the equal population principle, and compliance with Section 2 of the federal Voting Rights Act, which is the general anti-discrimination voting rights statute.
+Two of the most important legal criteria when redistricting are the one-person one-vote principle or the equal population principle, and compliance with Section 2 of the federal Voting Rights Act, which is the general anti-discrimination voting rights statute.

-Equal population: The population equality principle mandates that election districts contain approximately the same number of persons.
-There is a permissible range that is permitted for the least-populated and the most-populated district to deviate from the population of the ideal district.
-Generally the permissible range between the most-populated and the least populated district is a total of 10% or less.
+Population equality mandates that election districts contain approximately the same number of persons.
+There is a permissible range of deviation between the least-populated and the most-populated district from the population of the ideal district.
+Generally, the permissible range between the most-populated and the least populated district is a total deviation of 10% or less.
 See Harris v.
 Arizona Independent Redistricting Commission, 136 S.Ct.
 1301 (2016).
 Because the population growth between 2010 and 2020 was modest and relatively evenly distributed throughout the City, the current districts were right at 10% total deviation using the new 2020 census data and after conforming to changes to census geography.
 That meant that the current districts could comply with the equal population requirement with little or no change.